MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### KFMSilentOptIn (Preview)
 <a name="KFMSilentOptIn"> </a>

 Use this setting to redirect and move your users' Documents and/or Desktop folders to OneDrive without any user interaction.

 You can move all folders at once or select the folders you want to move.
-After a folder is moved, this settings will not affect that folder again.
+After a folder is moved, this settings won't affect that folder again.

 The example for this setting in the .plist file is:
 <br/> \<key\>KFMSilentOptIn</key\><br/>\<string\>(TenantID)\</string\><br/>